-When mass shootings like the most recent ones in Las Vegas and Sutherland Springs, Texas, take place, we all want answers.
+When mass shootings like the recent ones in Las Vegas and Sutherland Springs, Texas, take place, we all want answers.
 We want to know why someone would do such a thing and how to keep it from happening again.
 One of the explanations politicians jump to is mental illness.

 “I think it’s the human inclination to explain [this] behavior … as the result of mental illness, because it’s very hard to understand that individuals do not have to be mentally ill to do something frightening and tragic,” forensic psychologist J. Reid Meloy told The Washington Post.
 That perspective remains fundamentally flawed.
 Not only does it scapegoat a vulnerable population, it’s just inaccurate.